See-Sol-Lab/See-Sol-Lab/README.md

 <a href="https://see-sol-lab.github.io/zh/"><img align="right" src="./assets/button-zh-channel.svg" width="190" alt="进入中文通道"></a>

-Our working distinction separates four things that are often collapsed into one:

-1. a record remains readable;
-2. a model can accurately restate the past;
-3. a later instance behaves similarly;
-4. earlier attention, judgment, constraints, and unfinished intentions still influence the next decision.

 > **Memory is not duration.** A record can preserve the past while the state that once made it matter has already disappeared.

-**Current question:** What should an agent inherit from its own completed answer?

 <div align="center">
   <img src="./assets/chapter-rail.svg" width="100%" alt="">